Ukraine: Conflict at the Crossroads of Europe and Russia

 Trade.
 Russia was for a long time Ukraine’s largest trading partner, although this link withered dramatically in recent years.
 China eventually surpassed Russia in trade with Ukraine.
 Prior to its invasion of Crimea, Russia had hoped to pull Ukraine into its single market, the Eurasian Economic Union, which today includes Armenia, Belarus, Kazakhstan, and Kyrgyzstan.

 Energy.
-Russia relied on Ukrainian pipelines to pump its gas to customers in Central and Eastern Europe for decades, and it paid Kyiv billions of dollars per year in transit fees.
-The flow of Russian gas through Ukraine continued in late 2022 despite the hostilities between the two countries, but volumes were reduced and the pipeline remained in serious jeopardy.
+Moscow relied on Ukrainian pipelines to pump its gas to customers in Central and Eastern Europe for decades, and it paid Kyiv billions of dollars per year in transit fees.
+The flow of Russian gas through Ukraine continued in early 2023 despite the hostilities between the two countries, but volumes were reduced and the pipelines remained in serious jeopardy.

 Political sway.
 Russia was keen to preserve its political influence in Ukraine and throughout the former Soviet Union, particularly after its preferred candidate for Ukrainian president in 2004, Viktor Yanukovych, lost to a reformist competitor as part of the Orange Revolution popular movement.
 This shock to Russia’s interests in Ukraine came after a similar electoral defeat for the Kremlin in Georgia in 2003, known as the Rose Revolution, and was followed by another—the Tulip Revolution—in Kyrgyzstan in 2005.
 Yanukovych later became president of Ukraine, in 2010, amid voter discontent with the Orange government.